How To Become a Marketing Manager?

 • Experience in digital marketing and data analysis

 The job outlook for Marketing Managers remains strong.
-The BLS projects overall employment of advertising, promotions, and marketing managers to grow by 8% from 2023 to 2033, which is faster than the average for all occupations.
+The BLS projects that employment of advertising, promotions, and marketing managers will grow 6% from 2024 to 2034, faster than the average for all occupations.
+About 36,400 job openings are expected each year during this period.

 • The growing need for digital marketing leadership